jpmartha/EggsBenedict/README.md

 This library is following Instagram's sharing flow.

-1. Save temporary file in `tmp` directory.
+1. Save temporary file in `tmp/` directory.
 2. Show the options menu for copying to Instagram.
-3. Remove temporary file in `tmp` directory.
+3. Remove temporary file in `tmp/` directory.

 > __Instagram's documentation__